kraif999/ATS/README.md

 Assets used represent the following classes: *FX*, *Equities*, *Commodities*, *Cryptocurrencies*, *Fixed Income*, *Macro*.

 Around **~37,000** parameters combinations were tested, refer to **'Run_backtest_results'** folder.

+Additionally, the estimation of a strategy's trading profile has been introduced (see the example in estimate_trading_profile.R).
+It's purpose is to assess the overall risk profile of a strategy (macroscopic level) and provide a detailed list of trades (microscopic level) across multiple markets and time periods (including the choice of in-sample or out-of-sample data split) under varying market conditions.

 The taxonomy of trading strategies implemented is as follows: